 - Nine to eighteen: 1,300 mg

-Check the back of your product packaging if you’re concerned about getting the amount right, or ask your friendly pediatric dentist at Epic Dentistry For Kids for more information.
+Check the back of your product packaging if you’re concerned about getting the amount right, or ask your friendly pediatric dentist in Aurora at Epic Dentistry For Kids for more information.

 How Else Does Calcium Benefit The Body?